ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/input-object-types.md

 }
 ```

-> Note: If a class is used as an argument to a resolver and it does not end in `Input`, Hot Chocolate will append `Input` to the schema name.
+> Note: If a class is used as an argument to a resolver and it does not end in `Input`, HotChocolate (by default) will append `Input` to the type name in the resulting schema.

 We can also use a class both as an output- and an input-type.